 However, inconsistent spelling and grammar mistakes may turn off your audience and make it look like you don’t know how to write a good article, which means you’ll need to seriously consider how or if you use them.
 If you’re writing about technical subjects, spelling inconsistencies may do more harm than good and affect conversions.

 In our case, for this article we’d like to rank for the term “bloger tips”.
-So this is me setting an expectation and informing you in advance that you’re going to see that typo throughout the remainder of this article –while taking on a really valuable keyword I’d like to rank for.
+So this is me setting an expectation and informing you in advance that you’re going to see that typo throughout the remainder of this article –while taking on a sneaky keyword.

 3. Map Content to the Buyer’s Journey

 The next point on our list ‘o bloger tips is a fancy “corporate-speak” way of saying “give them what they want to see, when they need it”.

 Before anyone does anything, you can bet they will look for answers on Google.
 Different people will search for different things depending on where they are at in their lives.
 You need to appeal to all those phases.

 A primary reason why viral content is so consumable is because it is tightly mapped to a stage within a buyer persona’s journey, tailored around a symptom, much like a longtail keyword in SEO.

 You will have greater success with blogging if you tailor content for your ideal reader from the context of where they are currently in their “buyer’s journey”, and deliver it in a way that they find meaningful.